-Watch Video – How to Split First and Last Names in Google Sheets using Split Text to Columns
+Watch Video – How To Separate Names in Google Sheets using Split Text to Columns

-Google Sheets has tons of formulas and functionalities (some even better than the ones in Microsoft Excel spreadsheets) that can split text.
+Google Sheets has many formulas and functionalities (some even better than the ones in Microsoft Excel spreadsheets) that can split text.

 One such area where you may need some formula intervention could be when you need to separate names into first name and last name (or email address into the username and domain name).

-In this tutorial, I will show you how to split first and last names in Google Sheets with four simple methods.
+In this tutorial, I will show you how to separate names in Google Sheets with four simple methods.

-How to Split First and Last Names in Google Sheets Using the SPLIT formula
+How To Separate Names in Google Sheets Using the SPLIT Formula

 Let’s say you have a data set as shown below: